mmcdermott/How-to-PhD/docs/index.md

 in computer science).
 These skills are divided into modules, listed below, but this is in no way intended to be a comprehensive or objective list.

+Key disclaimer: I link to a lot of external resources here.
+However, due to a number of reasons relating to time management and this not being a formal paper, few of them are given formal citations.
+I've done my best, however, to link to all of them and attribute authors directly as well---in any case you feel this is insufficient, or a link/concept deserves further attribution, please feel free to [contribute or contact me](contact) directly so that can be remedied.

 Another key disclaimer: These are my own opinions, based on my own experiences, and I could very well be wrong!
 If you think anything I'm saying here is incorrect, unhelpful, or worse, unethical for any reason, please [contact me](contact) so we can work to correct it.
 The purpose of this guide is to help new